iTwenty/personal-website/content/posts/understanding-rpath.md

 [^third_party_dylibs]: For any client, having correct install paths to all dylibs it depends on is unavoidable, unless the dylib is present at a standard location like `/usr/lib/`.

-[^client]: Client can mean either an executable or a dylib.
+[^clients]: Client can mean either an executable or a dylib.